otto-de/logsmith/README.md

 ```

 ## Mfa token
-Logsmith can fetch mfa tokens from your yubikey if you have a suitable cli tools installed.
+Logsmith can fetch mfa tokens from your yubikey if you have a suitable cli tool installed.

 For example:
 - ykman (mac)
 - yubioath (linux)

 On the logsmith config dialog, you can specify the appropriate command.
-Please keep in mind that you have to provide the whole path/command, for example `/usr/local/bin/ykman oath code` .
+Please keep in mind that you might have to provide the whole path/command, for example `/usr/local/bin/ykman oath code` .

 ## Support files
 Inside of the applications config dialog you have the option to let logsmith write files, which you can then use in other scripts.